Aaron Donald: 2015

-In 2015, Donald began the season as a starting defensive tackle.
-During the season opener against the Seattle Seahawks, he finished with nine total tackles and two sacks, helping the Rams win 34–31 in overtime.
-He was named National Football Conference (NFC) Defensive Player of the Week for the first time in his NFL career for his performance.
-On December 13, 2015, Donald made five tackles and a career-high three sacks against the Detroit Lions in Week 14.
-He earned his second NFC Defensive Player of the Week award in 2015 after his performance against the Lions.
+Donald began the 2015 season as a starting defensive tackle.
+During the season opener against the Seahawks, he finished with nine tackles and two sacks in the 34–31 overtime victory.
+Donald was named NFC Defensive Player of the Week for the first time after his performance.
+In the next game against the Washington Redskins, Donald had five tackles and 0.5 sacks during the 24–10 road loss.
+The following week against the Pittsburgh Steelers, he recorded four tackles and a sack in the 12–6 loss.